ZHANGxin2333/3Dmigoto-Sword/README-EN.md

 you won't need to set this,but sometimes need to do, for example: weapon mod.

 Techniquely all 3dmigoto mod can be reverse,so just be patience and don't give up.

-If you have any question or technique problem, you can ask me in ShaderFreedom Pro community, or just  open an issue.

 技术交流QQ群：518029242